29 May 2022

 Opera Director

-Since then, Marthe Keller mainly worked in European cinema and for TV.
+Since then, Marthe Keller mainly worked in European cinema and on TV.
 Mauro Bolognini directed her again in the Mini-series La certosa di Parma/The Charterhouse of Parma (1982), based on the novel by Stendhal and co-starring Gian Maria Volonté.
 She reunited with Marcello Mastroianni in Oci Cionie/Dark Eyes (Nikita Mikhalkov, 1987), which was nominated for the Oscar for Best Foreign Language Film, and in Sostiene Pereira/According to Pereira (Roberto Faenza, 1995).

 Interesting is also the Yukio Mishima adaptation L'école de la chair/The School of Flesh (Benoit Jacquot, 1998) in which she appeared with Isabelle Huppert.
 In 2001, Keller appeared in a Broadway adaptation of Abby Mann's play 'Judgment at Nuremberg' as Mrs. Bertholt, the role played by Marlene Dietrich in the 1961 film version.
 She was nominated for a Tony Award as Best Featured Actress for this performance.

-She has performed classical music melodramas for speaker and piano in recital.
+In addition to her work in film and theatre, Keller has developed a career in classical music as a speaker and opera director.
+She has performed the speaking role of Joan of Arc in the oratorio 'Jeanne d'Arc au Bûcher' of Arthur Honegger on several occasions, with conductors such as Seiji Ozawa and Kurt Masur.
+She has recorded the role for Deutsche Grammophon with Ozawa.
+Keller has also recited the spoken part in Igor Stravinsky's 'Perséphone'.
+She has performed classical music melodramas for speakers and piano in recitals.
 The Swiss composer Michael Jarrell wrote the melodrama 'Cassandre', after the novel of Christa Wolf, for Keller, who gave the world premiere in 1994.
 Keller's first production as an opera director was 'Dialogues des Carmélites', for Opéra National du Rhin, in 1999.
 This production subsequently received a semi-staged performance in London that year.
 She has also directed 'Lucia di Lammermoor' for the Washington National Opera and for the Los Angeles Opera.
 Her directorial debut at the Metropolitan Opera was in a 2004 production of 'Don Giovanni.

 She also worked again as a film actress and was seen in a small role in Clint Eastwood’s fantasy drama Hereafter (2010) starring Cécile de France and Matt Damon.
 It was followed by a bigger role in the German WW II comedy Mein bester Feind/My Best Enemy (Wolfgang Murnberger, 2011) starring Moritz Bleibtreu, the Belgian drama Les géants/The Giants (Bouli Lanners, 2011), and the BBC TV thriller Page Eight (David Hare, 2011) starring Bill Nighy.
 In 2012 the French government named her Chevalier de la Légion d'honneur.